github-education-resources/GitHubGraduation-2021/_data/Xnero-ai/Xnero-ai.md

 ---
 name: Daniil Manokhin
-institution: The Holylfield School and Sixth Form Centre
+institution: The Hollyfield School And Sixth Form Centre
 quote: I have learned so much!
 github_user: Xnero-ai
 ---